Easter is just around the corner. This holiday is not about the Easter egg hunt or the Easter bunny, it’s about Jesus’ resurrection.

-What are three fun ways you can help children to celebrate Easter?
+Share three fun ways you plan on helping your children celebrate Easter.

-Father God, Thank You for Easter.
-We celebrate Your Son Jesus’ resurrection with great joy.
-Help us to focus on the goodness of the Savior.
-Show us how to share Him with our family, and especially the youngest members amongst us.
-Amen
+Father God, Thank You for Easter and the opportunity to celebrate Your Son Jesus’ resurrection with my family.
+Help me to focus on the goodness of the Savior.
+Show me how to share Him with my family, especially the youngest members amongst us.

-Copyright 2019: Celebrating Easter with Your Children: Author Lee Ann Mancini: All Rights Reserved
+Copyright 2019: Celebrating Easter with Your Children: Lee Ann Mancini: All Rights Reserved

 Meet Our Contributor

 Lee Ann Mancini received a BA in Biblical and Theological Studies from Regent University, a Master’s degree in Theological Studies from Trinity Evangelical Divinity School (Trinity International University) in addition to two Master’s degrees from Knox Theological Seminary in Biblical and Theological Studies, as well as Christian and Classical Studies.